 Digital Realty completes Dublin data centre expansion

-Data centre services provider Digital Realty has announced the official opening of its second data centre in Ireland.
+Data Center services provider Digital Realty has announced the official opening of its second data center in Ireland.

 Located within its Profile Park campus in Dublin, the colocation giant says the five-megawatt expansion will provide new and existing customers on the campus with additional runway for growth in the capacity-constrained Irish market.